Same-sex marriages (SSM) in Canada

 performed in church.
 Couples will have to register with the government

 directly.
-The arrangement was similar to that which is available in Vermont.
+The arrangement was similar to that which was available in Vermont at the time.

 A lawsuit was initiated to legalize same-sex marriage in the